annoymousLink/PoisDetc-Code/README.md

 BIG BANG: Infected Label :42 Detected
 ****************************************
 ```
 We can see PoisDetc can still be effective on multi-label detection scenarios.
-Successfully detect all (43) infected labels!!!
+Successfully detect infected model (labels)!!!

 #Mitigation